Faith in Action: From Kicker to Picker (Part 1 of 2)

 Thinking outside the Budget Box

-Anyone who has built a new home from scratch knows the budget sheet juggling game.
+Anyone who has built a new home from scratch knows the budget sheet bartering.
 By the time you’re nearing the end of the project, you’re asking questions like, “Which is more important…pouring a sidewalk outside to walk on, or having furniture inside to sit on?”

 Melissa and I began frequenting flea markets and antique malls for thrifty finds.
 We got ideas from Pinterest and brainstormed together about how to make them “next level”.
-For a total cost of $400, a set of old gym lockers got a powerwash and a fresh coat of paint, and became a desk for our son’s room with a tabletop attached to its side suspended by rope.
-For under $200, a set of garage sale grandma chairs were dressed with new fabric coverings for a sitting nook.
-A set of old shutters were hung on a wall with framed photos hanging from decorative drawer knobs, making a unique wall gallery display for under $100.
-Below are some photos of some of our unique and budget-friendly decor creations.
+For a total cost of $400, a set of old gym lockers got a powerwash and a fresh coat of paint to become a desk for our son’s room.
+We attached a tabletop to its side, with rope suspensions to complete the look .
+For under $200, a set of garage sale chairs were dressed with new fabric covers for a sitting nook.
+A set of old shutters, hung on a wall with framed photos hanging from decorative drawer knobs, made a unique wall gallery display for under $100.
+Below are photos of some of our unique and budget-friendly decor creations.

 Mr. and Mrs. Kicker Picker

-The process of going “junking” (a/k/a pickin’ trippin') for old relics and materials at estate sales, flea markets, and properties of “extreme collectors”.
-(It's like "American Pickers" TV show episodes, only it’s your neighbor’s uncle or your buddy's friend who's the “extreme collector” ready to sell some stuff).
+• The process of going “junking” (a/k/a pickin’) for old relics and materials at estate sales, flea markets, and properties of junk collectors.

 Shown below are some photos of the early days of our new business coming to life...and a TV news piece featured about Craig's new pickin' habit!